Via dei Georgofili bombing: Trials

-After Corleonesi Mafia clan boss Salvatore Riina was captured in January 1993, the mafia began bombing Italian cultural heritage sites.
+After Corleonesi boss Salvatore Riina was captured in January 1993, the mafia began bombing Italian cultural heritage sites.
 Several attacks, including this one, were ordered to serve as warnings to mafia members, in the hope of deterring them from becoming Pentiti, and as retribution for the State overruling Article 41-bis on prison regime.

 In June 1998, Pentito Gaspare Spatuzza received a life sentence in relation to the bombing.

 In 2000, Salvatore Riina, Giuseppe Graviano, Leoluca Bagarella and Bernardo Provenzano were sentenced to life imprisonment for ordering the massacre.

 In 2008, Spatuzza became a collaborator of justice, and began revealing details behind the attack: its planning, its ideation and its execution in full.
 Most notably, Spatuzza claimed that the massacre had been ideated in the presence of Cosa Nostra bosses Matteo Messina Denaro, Giuseppe Graviano and Francesco Tagliavia.
 He also claimed that Tagliavia had footed the operational costs of the bombing.
 In 2011, due his role in the attack, Tagliavia was sentenced to life imprisonment by the City of Florence’s Court of Assizes.

-Thanks to Spatuzza’s collaboration, Cosimo Lo Nigro’s cousin, fisherman Cosimo D’Amato, was arrested: Spatuzza claimed it was him who had provided the explosives to the Corso Dei Mille group, having disassembled unexploded ordnance scavenged off the coast of Palermo.
+Thanks to Spatuzza’s collaboration, Cosimo Lo Nigro’s cousin, fisherman Cosimo D’Amato, was arrested: Spatuzza claimed it was he who had provided the explosives to the Corso Dei Mille group, having disassembled unexploded ordnance scavenged off the coast of Palermo.
 The explosives were used in nearly all of Cosa Nostra’s numerous attacks against the State, including the Via Dei Georgofili bombing.
 D’Amato was sentenced to life imprisonment after a summary judgment in 2013.
 In 2015, he, too, became a collaborator of justice and a Pentito, confirming his and other mafiosi’s involvement in several bombings.